csci1710/forge-documentation/forge-docs-book/src/testing-chapter/wheats.md

     1. Run your test file to check these tests against the wheat.
 Revise any that fail the check.
 2. Study these tests and develop properties that are necessary for p to hold.
 For each *necessary* property (`n`):
     1. Add tests (examples or sufficient properties) of `n` to make sure the property works as you intend.
-    2. Using `assert necessary`, check that `n` is really less specific than p.
+    2. Using `assert necessary`, check that `n` is really necessary for p.
-    3. If `n` is not less specific than p, add tests to your test-suite to figure out why.
+    3. If `n` is necessary for p, add tests to your test-suite to figure out why.
 3. Now test that the conjunction of your necessary properties is **sufficient** for the wheat.
    1. If this test succeeds, you are done.
 This conjunction reflects all the characteristics of a correct solution.
    1. If this test fails, Forge will provide you with counter-example(s) illustrating scenarios where all your necessary properties are true, but the wheat is not.
    1. Write some of these counter examples as non-examples of the wheat.
-Return to step 2
+Return to step 2.

 ## Walking through Strategy 1